mjarkk/linux-virt/README.md

 # Qemu scripts for linux

+Notes:
-Note: this is optimized for intel CPUs
+- This is optimized for intel CPUs
+- Change `/var/lib/libvirt/images/linux.qcow2` to the location of the vm disk